hdzierz/Report_BAF/untitled.md

 - [Presentation SISSG](https://www.swipe.to/8227ct)
 - [Presentation Food Innovation](https://www.swipe.to/7988c)
 - Meeting about Ways of Working Auckland
-- Meeting PGP
-- Presentation at eResearch " Bringing New Zealand’s eResearch in parity with that established by North America’s Human Genomics Community"
-- Liaise with IKS and powerPlant manaer
+- Presentation at eResearch and lioaise with hmhmhm from Niwa, Nauman Maqbook from AgResearch, and Tatiana Lomasko form Scion.
+This provided a good echange of ideas around data management and resukted in a collaboration for an MBIE bid around nanao satellite data aquisition.
-- Presenttaion on Roadshow June 2016 (6x)
+- Presenttaion on Roadshow June 2016 (6x) to socialise our ideas.
 - Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
 This provided us with further expertise in the implementation of iRODS, and philosophies of data/metadata management.
 - Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
 - Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
 I provided feedback to them directly regarding Metalnx features and development.
 This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.